KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 structural correction expressed through juridical force.

 **Justification**
-Yahweh is not a dual‑tree figure,
+Yahweh is not a bifurcal-arc figure,
 but a cultural conflation —
 human redactors collapsing L4 DL lawful architecture
 with apparent inverse traits that are actually